 Digital transformation has accelerated rapidly as companies sought to shift their businesses from offline to online to not just enable their employees to work remotely, but also to continue servicing their customers online.
 Business leaders will need to be quick to devise human capital strategies to upskill employees to be better at using digital technologies to be more productive and efficient.
 This would help them be more confident in their jobs and help minimise the fear of losing their jobs due to lack of relevant skills in the new business environment.

 2022 randstad hong kong employer brand research report - register your interest

 The 2022 Randstad Employer Brand Research provides employers with a unique opportunity to uncover new insights and validate their assumptions of employees and job seekers.
 This independent research is the most representative employer brand study in the world, reaching out to 163,000 respondents across 31 markets, including 3,027 who are based in Hong Kong SAR in January 2022.

-Register your interest to gain early access to the 2022 Employer Brand Research Hong Kong SAR report.
+Register your interest and download the 2022 Employer Brand Research Hong Kong SAR report.